… admonition:: Check your version!

 • python python/ray/serve/examples/echo_full.py

-If a CI build exception doesn’t appear to be related to your change, please visit this link to check recent tests known to be flaky.
+If a CI build exception doesn’t appear to be related to your change, check recent tests known to be flaky.

 API compatibility style guide#